kadoor99/sql-data-warehouse-project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## 🌟 About Me

+Hi there!
+I'm **Tal Lyapin**.
+I am a data analyst who specializes in building data solutions, dashboards, and models that turn complex data into clear, actionable insights.
+Skilled in Python, SQL, Power BI, dbt, Spark, and Snowflake, I focus on using data to optimize performance and guide strategic decisions.